 The definition of market research is: "The process of obtaining information about customer needs and habits and interpreting the results to support strategic decisions in a business environment."

 Putting theories into practice requires an understanding of reports that are publically available.
 Not all will be readily available in the format you require.

-General statistics about the UK economy are published by the Office of National Statistic for free.
+General statistics about the UK economy are published by the Office for National Statistics for free.

 Here are examples of the type of publically available material for every industry.

 All major companies in the UK have an investor relations department.
 They publish detailed annual reports to their shareholders online.
 These reports often contain invaluable snippets of information on internal performance and market trends.

 Large organisations submit press releases on a regular basis of new services launching from their company.
 These often contain interesting facts and figures together with research they have undertaken into their customer requirements.

 Many independent organisations have monthly, quarterly or yearly monitors for the industry concerned.
 Although these reports are expensive, you can often find the key findings published online.
 News organisations present these reports with further analysis providing additional insights into the data.